Jamestown Settlement Overview

 Gallery exhibits chronicle the nation’s 17th-century beginnings in Virginia in the context of its Powhatan Indian, English and west central African cultures and examine the impact of the Jamestown settlement.
 More than 500 artifacts from 17th-century Europe and Africa, including portraits, documents, furnishings, toys, ceremonial and decorative objects, tools and weapons, and Virginia archaeological items are exhibited.

-The galleries are divided into three major sections, are undergoing the second phase of a $10.5 million enhancement with new exhibits to debut in mid-2019.
+The galleries, currently divided into three major sections, are undergoing the second phase of a $10.5 million enhancement with new exhibits to debut in mid-2019.
 The first introduces visitors to pre-17th-century Virginia and provides overviews of the “parent” cultures, with full-scale dioramas portraying a Powhatan Indian setting and a dwelling in Angola, homeland of the first Africans in Virginia, and an English streetscape.
 Exhibits also explore European overseas trade and colonization and advances in shipbuilding and navigation that ultimately led to the formation of the Virginia Company, the English investment group that sponsored the Jamestown colony.
 A short film, “The Crossing,” describes the 1607 voyage to Virginia.

 The second gallery section explores the complexity of the relationship between Virginia’s colonists and the native Powhatans, ranging from trade to conflict, and the role of cultural intermediaries.
 Exhibits show how the English secured a foothold in Virginia with the establishment of settlements and economic enterprises and set the course of the future with the introduction of tobacco as a cash crop.
 While the first recorded Africans to arrive in Virginia in 1619 may eventually have won their freedom, the emergence of lifetime servitude for later African immigrants was motivated by the demand for labor to produce tobacco.
 A dramatic presentation, “From Africa to Virginia,” chronicles African encounters with Europeans, the impact on African culture, and the development of the transatlantic slave trade.